Divorce Process in Texas

 What are the basic requirements for the divorce process to start?

-The Texas law requires the two parties, the petitioner and the respondent, to be represented by two separate attorneys.
+The Texas law requires the two parties, the petitioner and the respondent, to be represented by two attorneys.

 In other words, they cannot be represented by the same attorney during the process.